-As discussed in Section B 4.11.2, the use of PostScript slurs, ties and hairpins circumvents most of the shortcomings of the font-based counterparts.
+The use of PostScript slurs, ties and hairpins circumvents most of the shortcomings of the font-based counterparts.
 Of the two available packages, only the type K slurs are explicitly supported by PMX.
-There is an option to enable the use of this package.
-It is strongly recommended to install Type K PostScript fonts and include this option in the header, unless there is some very good reason not to do so.
+There is an option, Ap, to enable the use of this package.